GliozzoJ/pathonet_compression/README.md

 ### Data preprocessing

-To perform the data preprocessing which computes the data augmentation step for training data and the density maps (Gaussian labels) for training, validation and test data, run:
+To run the data preprocessing which performs data augmentation on the training set and the density maps (Gaussian labels) for training, validation and test data, call:

 ```
 mkdir ./preprocessed_data/Train